Intro to Multi-Persona Roleplay

 Why use it?

-• Scalable training — Managers can design multi-stakeholder scenarios (e.g., sales, leadership, interviews) tailored to their team’s needs.
+- Managers can design multi-stakeholder scenarios tailored to their team's needs.

 Important product details

-• Personas are existing bots: Each persona is an existing buyer/agent bot from your library.
-You select which bots form the “group” and optionally set one as the primary persona.
+- Each persona is an existing buyer or agent bot from your library.
+You select which bots form the "group" and optionally set one as the primary persona.

-• One scorecard: A multi-persona roleplay uses a single scorecard to evaluate the rep’s performance across the whole conversation (unlike gatekeeper roleplays, which use separate scorecards for gatekeeper and agent).
+- A multi-persona roleplay uses a single scorecard to evaluate the rep's performance across the whole conversation.
+This differs from gatekeeper roleplays, which use separate scorecards for gatekeeper and agent.

-• Call Blitz: Multi-persona agents are not supported in Call Blitz; they are used in standard roleplay and courses.
+- Multi-persona agents are not supported in Call Blitz.
+They are used in standard roleplay and courses.

-• Professionals preparing for high-stakes group meetings — Stakeholder alignment, strategy reviews, cross-functional syncs.
+- Professionals preparing for high-stakes group meetings such as stakeholder alignment, strategy reviews, and cross-functional syncs.

-• Sales teams navigating multi-stakeholder deals — Buying committees, champions, blockers, and economic buyers in one conversation.
+- Sales teams navigating multi-stakeholder deals with buying committees, champions, blockers, and economic buyers in one conversation.

-• Leaders managing executive or cross-functional discussions — Running meetings where multiple perspectives and agendas are in play.
+- Leaders managing executive or cross-functional discussions where multiple perspectives and agendas are in play.

-• Candidates preparing for panel interviews — Simulating multiple interviewers with different questions and styles.
+- Candidates preparing for panel interviews by simulating multiple interviewers with different questions and styles.

 Sales Enablement